Have you ever wondered which different types of photography lenses exist?

 The angle of view of all lenses is related to the focal length in mm.
-Since there are different cameras with different sensors, we talk about focal length (mm) refered to 35mm.
-This distance is the diagonal of both the film and the full frame camera’s sensor.
+Since there are different cameras with different sensors, we talk about focal length (mm) referred to 35mm.
+This distance is the diagonal of both the film and the full-frame camera’s sensor.

-Let´s have a look to the different kind of lenses.
+Let´s have a look at the different kind of lenses.
 All can be fixed lenses (also known as prime lenses) or zoom lenses.

 FISHEYE LENSES (12-15mm, ≥ 180º view angle)

 They have 180º or more and come with big distortion.
 Looking through them would cause the same effect as doing so through a spyhole.
 Other features include focusing to a minimum distance of 10 cm and curving the horizon (shotting 45º above the horizon will get you the maximum curve possible).
 Our tip, check out corners on the viewfinder prior to picturing something to avoid an unwished foot or hand.